vmware/vic-product/docs/user_doc/vic_vsphere_admin/running_vicmachine_cmds.md

 # Running `vic-machine` Commands

-You run `vic-machine` commands by specifying the appropriate binary for the platform on which you are using `vic-machine`, the `vic-machine` command, and multiple options for that command.
+You run `vic-machine` commands by specifying the appropriate binary for the platform on which you are using `vic-machine`, the `vic-machine` command to run, and multiple options for that command.

 You use the `vic-machine create` command to deploy VCHs: